 Behold a Guinness World Record Holder

 Just outside of downtown Portland in Yarmouth, Maine, there's a free attraction that will allow you to say you've seen the whole world in a day.
 Eartha is the world's largest revolving globe, and as this marvel spins, you'll feel a new appreciation for Maine's place on the planet.
 Eartha occupies the lobby of Garmin, which purchased the massive globe's innovative creator: DeLorme.
-A condition of the sale was that Eartha remain open free to the public.
+A condition of the sale was that Eartha remains open and free to the public.
 You can visit any weekday year-round.Continue to 13 of 16 below.

 13 of 16